History and Philosophy

 Brief History of the Nursing Programs at WKU

 University administrative officers and members of various health and community agencies in the Bowling Green area identified a need for adequately prepared registered nurses in Southwestern Kentucky.
 In 1962, the Board of Regents of Western Kentucky University approved the establishment of a basic nursing program.
 In October 1962, the Kentucky Board of Nursing Education and Nurse Registration granted approval to establish an Associate Degree Program in Nursing at Western Kentucky University.
 The first students were admitted in the Fall 1964 and graduated in May 1966.
-The program was first granted initial accreditation by the NLN Council of Associate Degree Board of Review in 1966 and has continued to be reaccredited since that time, with the last reaccreditation being in 2015 by the National League for Nursing Accrediting Commission (NLNAC).
+The program was first granted initial accreditation by the NLN Council of Associate Degree Board of Review in 1966 and has continued to be reaccredited since that time, with the last reaccreditation being in 2015 by the Accreditation Commission for Education in Nursing (ACEN).
 The physical relocation of the ASN Program to the WKU South Campus occurred Fall 1998 where it was part of the WKU Community College.
 In an attempt to meet the needs of students in outlying areas of the WKU service area, the ASN Program began offering nursing courses at the Glasgow Extended Campus Fall 1987 and continued admitting cohorts until Fall 2015.
 In 2011 the ASN program was officially made part of the WKU School of Nursing.
 In Fall 2013 the ASN program added an entry option for licensed LPNs to complete their ASN with flexible delivery methods.
+The traditional ASN program accepted its last class January 2017 and is now closed.
+The online LPN to ASN program is now accepting LPN's only.
+LPN's who wish to become RN's can start online classes in January, May or August each year.
+Classes for this program are online, and supervised clinicals are offered in select locations.

 RN to BSN Program